tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 PQC signatures may be generated in either deterministic or hedged modes.
 The terms deterministic and hedged used in this document are in accordance with ML-DSA {{FIPS204}} and SLH-DSA {{FIPS205}}, which define the ML-DSA and SLH-DSA algorithms, respectively.
 Future PQC signature algorithms may adopt different nomenclature, but will be expected to follow the same principles.

-In the deterministic mode, the signature is derived entirely from the message and the signer’s private key, without introducing fresh randomness at signing time.
-While this eliminates reliance on an external random number generator, it increases susceptibility to side-channel attacks, particularly fault injection attacks.
+In the deterministic mode, the signature is derived entirely from the message and the signer's private key, without introducing fresh randomness at signing time.
+While this eliminates reliance on an external random number generator, it increases susceptibility to side-channel attacks, particularly fault injection attacks {{?RFC9881}}.

 The hedged mode provides some resistance against this risk by including precomputed randomness in the signer's private key and incorporating fresh randomness generated at signing time.
 This foils some side channel attack approaches, while adding no additional strength against others.